parastoomoeini/2025-AIID-HACKATHON-PERSONAL-PROJECT-PARASTOO-MOEINI/README.md

 3. Create your character by entering details and making choices
 4. Read the AI-generated story and make decisions as prompted
 5. Observe the consequences of your actions and decide whether to rebirth or continue

-## Future Improvements
-- Add more life events, challenges, and endings
-- Improve AI illustrations for characters and environments
-- Support multiplayer or shared story experiences

-## License
-MIT License